cornernote/factorio-quick-start/src/README.txt

     - 4x Chemical Plant
     - 4x Pumpjack

-## Player Respawn Event
+## Respawn Kit Contents

-When a player respawns (`on_player_respawned` event), the following actions are performed:

-- A message is displayed in the game notifying other players that the respawned clone of the player has been printed with useful gear.

-The following items are inserted into the player's inventory:
+When a player respawns, the following items are inserted into the player's inventory:

 - Something to drive with:
     - 1x Tank